 FOUR TYPES OF EVIDENCE

 4. Demonstrative evidence: diagrams, exhibits, or many other means in which the information of the case can be lain before (portrayed to) investigators or a jury to help present a point of view.
+In the medical arena, the evidence may be shared and collaborated toward a diagnosis in "grand rounds", formal conferences, or around the table in the doctors' lounge or in "curb-side"...in the hallway...or formal consultations.

-Opinion Rankings
+Opinion or strength-of-diagnosis Rankings

 Opinions are often weighed as to the strength of the opinion; and conclusions are conventionally considered to be more substantial than opinions:

 3. Weak opinion, example: "the findings are consistent with (or compatible with) such and such cause and manner of death".
-This is a vague and weak zone of 5 to 45% probability.
+This is a vague and weak zone of maybe 5 to 45% probability.

 5. Mildly strong opinion, example: "the findings indicate that it is far more likely than not that the death was caused by..."
 [This is legally considered to indicate a greater-than-50% probability.]

 6. Stronger opinion, example: "the findings are such that there is a reasonable medical certainty that such and such is the cause and manner of death."
 Such terminology indicates an 80 to 100% probability.
+NOTE: it does NOT indicate absolute certainty!

 7. Very strong opinion, example: "the findings are such that such and such cause and manner of death is beyond reasonable doubt."
-This indicates a 98 to 100% probability.
+This indicates a 98 to 100% legal probability.

 8. Strongest opinion, example: "the findings are such that such and such cause and manner of death are" ...."without a doubt,"..."absolutely certain"...
 "100% certain"...or, "I have CONCLUDED that such and such is the cause and manner of death."